Video Conference Mute (Preview)

 This is a preview feature and only included in the pre-release version of PowerToys.
 Running this pre-release requires Windows 10 version 1903 (build 18362) or later.

-Quickly mute your microphone (audio) and turn off your camera (video) while on a conference call with a single keystroke, regardless of what application has focus on your computer.
+Quickly mute your microphone (audio) and turn off your camera (video) with a single keystroke while on a conference call, regardless of what application has focus on your computer.

-The default settings to use Video Conference Mute are:
+The default shortcuts to use Video Conference Mute are:

 - ⊞ Win+N to toggle both Audio and Video at the same time